gregk27/FRCMocks/README.md

 Additionally, classes are included that allow for manually pumping the scheduler when testing.
 These are derived from https://github.com/robototes/2020_Template.

-# Usage
-To use the submodule with your project, run the command `git submodule add https://github.com/gregk27/FRCMocks.git src/test/java/ler/mocks` from the project root.

 # Mocked Hardware
 Full descriptions of the mocked hardware can be found in the wiki.
 The shortlist is as follows
  - WPILib